North Carolina board bars UNC Center for Civil Rights from litigating

 “The proposal to ban the UNC Center for Civil Rights from engaging in litigation work will not only impact the center’s ability to uphold its core mission, but also contravene the charge of the University of North Carolina at Chapel Hill to serve the broader community through ‘public service,’” student body leaders wrote in a statement.

-Friday’s vote comes as the board’s political ties become more apparent.
+Friday’s vote came as the board’s political ties are becoming more apparent.
 Last month, 15 members sent System President Spellings a letter rebuking her for seeking guidance from Democratic Governor Roy Cooper concerning a Confederate statue on campus, without seeking their input as well.
 Before that, the board ousted Spellings's predecessor, Tom Ross, in in what many regarded as a politically motivated move.

 Shaw said that although the center can still operate, its future isn’t necessarily bright.
 Rolling the center into a legal clinic, for example, so it would be exempt from the litigation ban, would mean fundamentally reorganizing -- and possibly losing -- its curriculum and operations.